 How much does whole-house re-piping cost?

 Another common question that many customers ask after we’ve answered “why and when is re-piping necessary?” is how much it will cost to re-pipe their entire house.
 Depending on where your home is located, the cost to re-pipe a shower, sink, toilet, etc. will average anywhere from $600 to $2,000.
 Naturally, the more extensive the need to replace these pipes, the higher the cost to do so.
 If a whole-house piping replacement is necessary, you can expect to pay as little as $4,000 to as much as $15,000 or more based on the age or the pipes and the size of the home.
-You can call our Santa Cruz plumbers to get a FREE, no-obligation quote for your customized plumbing requirements.
+You can call our Santa Cruz plumbers to get an estimate for your customized plumbing requirements.
 Our team of expert plumbers will evaluate the requirement and then provide you with a written quote.